Are You Podcasting? If Not, Here's Why You Should Start

-- A podcast can be any length, from a 1-minute to a 3-hour in-depth interview.
+- A podcast can be any length, from 1-minute to a 3-hour in-depth interview.

-- A podcast can be daily, weekly, or monthly, or however often you choose.
+- A podcast can be daily, weekly, monthly, or however often you choose.

 - A podcast can be any format, from a solo gig to a multi-person audio show.